core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 As per {{RFC7641}} a server that transmits notifications mostly in non-confirmable messages, but it MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.

 This value can be modified at the broker by the administrator of a topic by modifying the topic property "observer-check" on {{topic-resource-representation}}.
-This would allow changing the rate at which different implementations verify that a subscriber is still interested in observing a "topic-data" resource.
+This would allow changing the rate at which different implementations verify that a subscriber is still interested in observing a topic-data resource.

 ### Delete topic-data {#delete-topic-data}

-A publisher MAY delete a topic by making a CoAP DELETE request on the "topic-data" URI.
+A publisher MAY delete a topic by making a CoAP DELETE request on the topic-data resource (which is hosted at the "topic-data" URI).

 On success, the broker returns a 2.02 (Deleted) response.

-When a "topic-data" resource is deleted, the broker MUST also delete the "topic-data" topic property in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
+When a topic-data resource is deleted, the broker MUST also delete the "topic-data" topic property in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
 The topic is then set back to the half created state as per {{topic-lifecycle}}.

 Example of a successful deletion: